yearn/yearn-vaults-v3/TECH_SPEC.md

 - REPORTING_MANAGER: role that calls report for strategies
 - DEBT_MANAGER: role that adds and removes debt from strategies
 - MAX_DEBT_MANAGER: role that can set the max debt for a strategy
-- DEPOSIT_LIMIT_MANAGER: role that sets deposit limit or deposit limit module for the vault
+- DEPOSIT_LIMIT_MANAGER: role that sets deposit limit or deposit hook for the vault
-- WITHDRAW_LIMIT_MANAGER: role that sets the withdraw limit module for the vault.
+- WITHDRAW_LIMIT_MANAGER: role that sets the withdraw hook for the vault.
 - MINIMUM_IDLE_MANAGER: role that sets the minimum total idle the vault should keep
 - PROFIT_UNLOCK_MANAGER: role that sets the profit_max_unlock_time
 - DEBT_PURCHASER # can purchase bad debt from the vault